A New Era for Aged Care in Australia: Understanding the Support at Home Program

 This approach takes into account individual needs and circumstances, reduces wait times, and provides faster access to essential services.

 Under the new program, each person has an individualised support plan personalised to suit his or her specific needs, goals, and preferences.
 The plan will also have the flexibility to adjust services as circumstances change.
+Each plan will specify:

 1. The types of services the individual requires, be it domestic help, personal care, nursing etc.